Blog

 • Processing and grinding the animal tissue.

-• Extracting the hyaluronic acid through chemical treatment or enzymatic hydrolysis.
+• Extracting the hyaluronan through chemical treatment or enzymatic hydrolysis.

 • Purifying the hyaluronic acid using methods like precipitation, centrifugation, and filtration.